ashwinkshenoy/blog/README.md

 # Wordpress Blog Implementation using Nuxt.js

-A simple Wordpress blog implementation using Wordpress API's in Nuxt.js
+A sample Wordpress blog implementation using Wordpress API's in Nuxt.js

 ## Build Setup